OriolMR/RoomReservation4-3/README.md

 ## Instalation and Start up
 - ### Detailed instructions for installing the project in a new environment
 - ### Steps to run the project locally
 First of all, in order to view the frontend we will have to open the terminal, either the operating system's own or the IDE's own terminal that we are using.
-Once opened we will go to the root folder of the project, in this case it is /acme-rooms.
+The first step is clone this repository: `git clone [https://github.com/kaurhar65/proyectoAcme.git]` on your pc.
+Then you will have to navigate to the project directory: `cd proyectoAcme/MainProject/acme-rooms` and install the dependencies: `npm install`.
+Once installed we will go to the root folder of the project, in this case it is /acme-rooms.
 From here, the only thing we will need to deploy our frontend will be to execute the command **ng serve -o**.
 This command has several execution options, here we leave you the link so you can see these options: https://angular.io/cli/serve.
 At this moment, we have the frontend opened, however, the web application is not working since the backend is not operational.
 In order to initialize the backend we will have to go to VisualStudio and open the project solution (acme-rooms.sln).
 Once there, at the top we will have several sections, we open the **Project** drop-down menu and we will go to **Configure startup project**.
 Within the window that has just opened, we will select **Multiple Startup Projects** option and in the drop-down menus on the right we will choose the **Start** option.